impuremaths/impuremaths.github.io/_posts/2021-02-24-order-execution.md

 In an ideal exchange, the broker would direct a retail customer's order, say a market-buy order, to a central stock exchange.
 The stock exchange would have a list of existing limit-sell orders.
 The highest limit-sell order would be scooped up, and paired with the market-buy order.
 The transaction would close.

-For whatever reason - I could not find a satisfactory answer online - the above system either does not exist or is not mandated.
+For whatever reason - I could not find a satisfactory answer online - the above system either does not exist, does not work, or is not mandated.
 Instead, most online brokers direct stock trades to a market maker, which is essentially just a large trader who is obligated by regulation to have both buy and sell orders open at all times.
 This market maker gets to fill the order, at whichever price it happens to have quoted for the stock in advance.
-Note that it is accepted practice for market makers to buy low and sell high.
-The difference is known as that market maker's _bid-ask spread_.

 Does this price have to match or beat the best selling price on the exchange, as described above?
 This is where things get murky, and the answer gets complicated.
-Roughly speaking, the answer is some form of "no." In that case, what prevents the market maker from quoting ludcrious prices, like a gazillion dollars on sales and pennies on purchases?
+Roughly speaking, the answer is some form of no: It is accepted practice for market makers to buy low and sell high.
+The difference is euphemistically known as that market maker's _bid-ask spread_.
+In that case, what prevents the market maker from quoting ludcrious spreads, like a gazillion dollars on sales and pennies on purchases?

 ### Payment for order flow